 Despite the fact that Accounting is numbers oriented, only the basic math is involved.
 Financial Accounting class does not require proficiency in higher math (break your stereotype).
-The most important thing for students to do in order to success in Accounting is to improve your ability to organize and analyze the business transactions.
+The most important to success in accounting is to improve your ability to organize and analyze the business transactions.
 To have a good preparation for class, I strongly recommend you follow these steps: